 Archduke Franz Ferdinand and his wife Sophie arriving in Sarajevo, Bosnia June 28, 1914

-So why did Germany, Russia, France, and Great Britain get involved in a war?
+A Serbian shot an Austrian... so why did Germany, Russia, France, and Great Britain get involved in a war?

-As you’ve seen, the web of alliances along with the belief in militarism, imperialism, and nationalism set up a tense balance of power in Europe.
+The web of alliances along with the belief in militarism, imperialism, and nationalism set up a tense balance of power in Europe.
 The assassination of Franz Ferdinand tipped the scale.
 The following list of dates and events documents how Europe slipped into war.

 June 28, 1914